-This is actually more than an epilator as it comes with a variety of functions and is entirely waterproof so you can make use of all of them in the bath or shower.
+More than an epilator, it comes with a variety of functions and is entirely waterproof.
+This means you can make use of it in the bath or shower.

-My favourite adapters are the brush heads as they help to avoid nasty ingrown hairs, which I regularly fall victim to.
+The brush heads are my favourite as they help to avoid nasty ingrown hairs (which I regularly fall victim to).
 I have also notice my skin looks and feels much better after I have been using these.
 They have tonnes of bristles to remove dead skin cells and stimulate skin regeneration.
-Occasionally I use them one on my face (obviously the sensitive one) and I love how silky smooth it makes it.
+I use one on my face occasionally (obviously the sensitive one) and love how silky smooth it makes it.

 The massage pad works into the skin deeper than a standard body brush.
 The effect is improved blood circulation which is said to help skins appearance.

-The first epilation experience of an area can be particularly challenging so you may prefer to have the area professionally waxed first, then use epilation to remove regrowth.
+The first epilation experience of an area can be particularly challenging.
+You’ll most likely prefer to have the area professionally waxed first, then use epilation to remove regrowth.

 Will you be giving epilation a go?